 - Elastic Beanstalk (AWS)

 Elastic Beanstalk (EB) is a DevOps tool for deploying and scaling web applications and services.
-It supports many languages such as Java, .NET, PHP, Node.js, Python, Ruby, Go as well as Docker web applications.
+It supports many languages such as Java, .NET, PHP, Node.js, Python, Ruby, and Go as well as Docker web applications.
 EB has strong customization capabilities, strong automation capabilities, and superior security.

 This platform is an interoperability service for infrastructure deployment.
 She coordinates various AWS services including Simple Notification Service (SNS), Elastic Load Balancers, CloudWatch, auto-scaling, S3, and EC2.